Neha94-dotcom/Neha/README.md

 # Neha
-# Enhanced UNet for Segmentation and Pseudo-Colorization of Satellite Images
+# Enhanced UNet for Segmentation and Pseudo-Colorization of Satellite Images(The Visual Computer)

 ## Overview